danielk333/rain/docs/setup_server.md

 ## Server configurations

-As was explained in registration.md, a file called `server.cfg` was automatically generated when your instrument was registered.
+As was explained in the Registration Guide, a file called `server.cfg` was automatically generated when your instrument was registered.
 This file will be located at the location set when registering the instrument, or in `~/home/user/.config/rain` if this was not set.
 This file was pre-filled with the relevant items, which were assigned default values.
 These items will need to be adjusted to suit your needs.